MicrosoftDocs/quantum-docs-pr/articles/techniques/index.md

 	In particular, we discuss the use of *type-parameterized* operations and functions in Q#, which enable higher-order control flow by remaining agnostic to the specific types of their input/output, as well as *borrowing* qubits.
 	The latter differs from basic qubit allocation in that a Q# operation may use "dirty" qubits---qubits not necessarily initialized to a known state---to assist computations.

-- [Testing and debugging](xref:microsoft.quantum.techniques.testing-and-debugging) details some techniques for making sure your code is doing what it is supposed to.
+- [Testing and debugging](xref:microsoft.quantum.techniques.testing-and-debugging) details some techniques for making sure your code is doing what it is supposed to do.
 	Due to the general opacity of quantum information, debugging a quantum program can require specialized techniques.
 	Fortunately, Q# supports many of the classical debugging techniques programmers are used to, as well as those that are quantum-specific.
 These include creating/running unit tests in Q#, embedding *assertions* on values and probabilities in your code, and the `Dump` functions which output the state of target machine.
 	The latter can be used alongside our full state simulator to debug certain parts of computations by skirting some quantum limitations (e.g. the no-cloning theorem).